-At Every Oil Change Interval as Indicated by the Information Display

-Change the engine oil and filter.

-Rotate the tires, inspect tire wear and measure the tread depth.

-Perform a multi-point inspection, recommended.

-Inspect the automatic transmission fluid level, if applicable with dipstick.
+At Every Oil Change Interval as Indicated by the Information Display Change the engine oil and filter.
+2 Rotate the tires, inspect tire wear and measure tread depth.
+Perform a multi-point inspection - recommended.
+Inspect the automatic transmission fluid level - vehicles with dipstick.
 Consult your dealer for requirements.

-Inspect the brake pads, shoes, rotors, drums, brake linings, hoses and the parking brake.

-Inspect the engine coolant system strength and hoses.
+Inspect the brake pads, rotors, hoses and parking brake.
+Inspect the engine cooling system strength and hoses.
 Inspect the exhaust system and heat shields.
 Inspect the front axle and U-joints.
-Lubricate grease fittings if applicable.

 Inspect the half-shaft boots.

-Inspect the steering linkage, ball joints, suspension, tire-rod ends, driveshaft and the Ujoints.
-Lubricate any areas with grease fittings.
+Inspect the steering linkage, ball joints, suspension, tire-rod ends, driveshaft and U-joints.
 Inspect the wheels and related components for abnormal noise, wear, looseness or drag.

-Fuel and water separator.
-Drain if necessary or if indicated by the information display.

-Refill the diesel exhaust fluid tank.4

-Inspect the air filter restriction gauge.
-Replace the filter if necessary.

-Do not exceed one year or 10,000 mi (16,000 km) between service intervals.
+1Do not exceed one year or 10,000 mi (16,000 km) between service intervals.

-Reset the oil change reminder after engine oil and filter changes.
-See Resetting the Engine Oil Change Reminder (page 507).
+2 Reset the oil change reminder after engine oil and filter changes.